buzdugan/weekend_box_office/README.md

 4. Run `terraform apply` to apply changes to the infrastructure in the cloud.

 Once the resources you've created in the cloud are no longer needed, use `terraform destroy` to remove everything.

 ### Cloud Composer

 #### Check packages
+Composer 3 images come with [predefined list of installed python packages](https://cloud.google.com/composer/docs/composer-versions#images).
+So you only need to add whatever is not already installed.

-Once the Composer environment was created, click on its name and go to _Pypi packages_ in the menu bar.
+Terraform seems to provide conflicting documentation [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/composer_environment) regarding `pypi_packages`.
+For Composer 3, it should sit under `sofware_config`, which is where it is in the `main.tf` file.
+However, when testing the code, the packages failed to get installed, so you once the Composer environment gets created, in the Composer Environments dashboard click on its name and go to _Pypi packages_ in the menu bar.

 Check if the packages listed in the `main.tf` file got installed.
 If any of them is missing, you will need to click _ADD PACKAGE_.
 Get the package name from the terraform file (no quotes) and the version in _Extras and version 1_ tab (no quotes).